NEW: Grand jury could rule in Officer Darren Wilson's case by Friday, source say

-A group of community members calling themselves the Don’t Shoot Coalition has asked for 48 hours’ notice before the ruling is made public.
+A group of community member has asked for 48 hours’ notice before the ruling is made public.
 It also released 19 “Rules of Engagement” that touch on major points of contention between protesters and police.

 The group wants assurances that neither police nor the government will interfere with the flow of information, as well as a guarantee that police won’t use rubber bullets, armored vehicles, rifles or tear gas.
 The group also requested that officers wear attire “minimally required for their safety” and that “specialized riot gear be avoided except as a last resort.”

 In the St. Louis area, protesters have been staging dry runs on how to face police.
 And continuing their demonstrations.

 Despite below-freezing temperatures Monday, about 100 activists disrupted lunchtime traffic in the nearby city of Clayton.